Gardens at Holme

 holme henge

-Beautiful Holme Henge, a creation inspired by Scottish Neolithic stone circles.
+Holme Henge, a creation inspired by Scottish Neolithic stone circles.
 The two tonne Purbeck stone monoliths were specially chosen by Simon and Liz from the California Farm, Suttles quarry near Swanage.
-Planting which was inspired by our local heaths and by Adrian Bloom’s Norfolk Garden, Foggy Bottom.
+Planting was inspired by our local heaths and by Adrian Bloom’s Norfolk Garden, Foggy Bottom.

-Heathers are fantastic because... they are easy to grow; different types flower in every season; and they are brilliant for bees.
+Heathers are fantastic because they are easy to grow, different types flower in every season, and they are brilliant for bees.

 Heather plants supplied in pots can be planted at any time of the year when the ground is not frozen or waterlogged.
 We have a great selection of heathers for you to choose from, and are happy to offer advice.
-Why not visit the Holme Henge Heather garden and see how beautiful heathers can be?
+Why not visit Holme Henge and see how beautiful heathers can be?